Ze-sys/onc-api-example-codes/README.md

 # onc-api-example-codes

- This repository is for code exampes for using Ocean Netwoks Canada's API service.
-The examples used Python 3, MATLAB and R languages.
-Each file name explains what the code in it does.
-For more visit the api documentation at  https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home.
-The goal of this repository is for sharing working code examples that use the most up todate api services ONC provides to a wider audince.
-We will update this examples reqularly.
-In order to download the latest codes, one can simply run the  notebook code_scrapper.ipynb or its .py version.
-They will download all code files in the current working directory.
-The directory structure will be:
+ This repository is for copy of code exampes shown at the Ocean Netwoks Canada's API service home page https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home.
+The examples use Python 3, MATLAB and R languages.
+Hopefully, each filename is descriptive enough and explains what the code in it does.
+For more visit the api documentation on the above page.
+The goal of this repository is to share working code examples that use the most uptodate api services ONC provides.
+We will update the examples regularly.
+One can also simply run the notebook `code_scrapper.ipynb` or its .py version in this repository and get the latest examples.
+The code will download all the files in the current working directory with a structure shown below:

 ```
 └── scripts